Vellus hair beard is really just a fancier way of saying peach fuzz beard.

 There are dozens of Derma Rollers to choose from, but I’ve always liked this one.

 7. Patience and your Age

-Even though facial hair growth usually starts during puberty, most men actually see the most increases in their natural beard growth rate in their 20’s and 30’s.
+Even though facial hair growth usually starts during puberty, most men actually see the biggest increases in their 20’s and 30’s.

 If you’re well beyond puberty by now, consider using all the six steps above to increase the conversion from thin vellus hair beard into thick terminal hairs…

 …But if you’re still in your teens, relax and don’t rush it.
 Take some time and see if you’re able to pull off a full beard naturally in the future before stressing about stuff like this.